Varicose Veins During Pregnancy

 Do I need to wait until I am done having children to have varicose vein treatments?

 No. We treat many people in between children.
 Many of these patients have a better pregnancy experience after they have had their varicose veins treated.
 It is possible to have recurrence after the next pregnancy which will need to be treated.

 If you have further questions about varicose veins while pregnant or spider veins in pregnancy, do not hesitate to call (262) 241-3999.
-We are happy to answer your questions at our Milwaukee vein and laser clinic – Lakeshore Veins.
+We are happy to answer your questions at our Mequon varicose vein treatment clinic – Lakeshore Veins.